The Best Thermostats That Work With Alexa

 I’ve seen some complaints about the temperature setting interface, which is done by sliding your finger up and down the slider on the right of the display.
 Some people find that fiddly to get the exact temperature they want, but for someone with normal mobility I don’t see it as difficult at all.
 If you don’t have a steady hand or good motor control, then it would be more difficult than tapping an up and down button.

-The in-built Alexa feature is a cool value add for Alexa users, but be aware that it’s not a full Alexa integration.
+The in-built Alexa feature is a cool value add for Alexa users but be aware that it’s not a full Alexa integration.
 This is common for third party products, and I have the same issue with my portable JBL smart speaker, it’s just how Amazon rolls.
 You can issue commands and access music and such, but it’s not really intended for that.
 Don’t expect a great quality room speaker here.

-Overall Runner Up Smart Thermostat
+Overall Runner Up

 Google Nest Learning Thermostat